b3kt/aviation-api-wrapper/README.md

 # Aviation API Wrapper

-Microservice berbasis Spring Boot untuk mengambil informasi bandara menggunakan kode ICAO dari [AviationAPI.com](https://aviationapi.com).
+Spring Boot-based microservice to retrieve airport information using ICAO codes from [AviationAPI.com](https://aviationapi.com).

-> 🚀 **Quick Start**: Ingin langsung mulai?
-Lihat [QUICK_START.md](QUICK_START.md) untuk panduan 5 menit!
+> 🚀 **Quick Start**: Want to start immediately?
+See [QUICK_START.md](QUICK_START.md) for a 5-minute guide!

 ## 📋 Overview

-Proyek ini adalah implementasi production-ready microservice yang menyediakan REST API untuk query informasi bandara berdasarkan kode ICAO 4 karakter.
-Dibangun dengan fokus pada **scalability**, **resilience**, dan **observability**.
+This project is a production-ready microservice implementation that provides a REST API to query airport information based on 4-character ICAO codes.
+It is built with a focus on **scalability**, **resilience**, and **observability**.

 ### Key Features

-- ✅ REST API endpoint untuk lookup airport by ICAO code
+- ✅ REST API endpoint for airport lookup by ICAO code
-- ✅ Integrasi dengan public aviation API (aviationapi.com)
+- ✅ Integration with public aviation API (aviationapi.com)
-- ✅ Clean Architecture dengan 4 layer terpisah
+- ✅ Clean Architecture with 4 distinct layers
-- ✅ Command-Executor Pattern untuk extensibility
+- ✅ Command-Executor Pattern for extensibility
 - ✅ Comprehensive resilience patterns (Circuit Breaker, Retry, Rate Limiter, Timeout)
-- ✅ High-performance caching dengan Caffeine
+- ✅ High-performance caching with Caffeine
 - ✅ Full observability (Logging, Metrics, Health Checks, Tracing)
-- ✅ Reactive non-blocking architecture dengan WebFlux
+- ✅ Reactive non-blocking architecture with WebFlux
 - ✅ OpenAPI/Swagger documentation
 - ✅ Comprehensive test coverage